 - Protect your refrigerator and freezer: It's important to know that refrigerators are great at keeping heat out and preserving food even without power...as long as the chilled air stays inside.
 Protect your fridge and freezer by opening them as little as possible and as quickly as you can, to prevent spoiling food.
 If the power outage drags on for four hours or more (when food in the fridge starts to spoil), consider placing food that will spoil into a cooler on ice.

-- Break out your emergency supplies: You can read more about emergency kits for power outages here, but if you have one then you should get it out in case supplies are needed.
+- Break out your emergency supplies: If you have one then you should get it out in case supplies are needed.
 These kits typically can include medical supplies, lots of potable water, a battery powered radio, long-lasting food, extra batteries, and so on.

 - Conserve heat/cool air: Shut the doors in any rooms you don't need and make sure your windows are closed to keep the air inside your home clean and at the right temperature.
 If it gets cold, bundle up.
 If it gets too hot, drink lots of water and open windows at night.
 If you are using a spot heater, follow directions carefully and give it proper ventilation!